Visual arts: Printmaking

 Printmaking is creating, for artistic purposes, an image on a matrix that is then transferred to a two-dimensional (flat) surface by means of ink or other form of pigmentation.
 Except in the case of a monotype, the same matrix can be used to produce many examples of the print.

-Historically, the major techniques (also called media) involved are woodcut, line engraving, etching, lithography, and screen printing, (serigraphy, silk screening) and there are many others, including digital techniques.
-Normally, the print is printed on paper, but other mediums range from cloth and vellum, to more modern materials.
+The major techniques (also called media) involved are woodcut, line engraving, etching, lithography, and screen printing, (serigraphy, silk screening) and there are many others, including digital techniques.
+Commonly the image is transferred to paper or fabric, but other mediums range from cloth and vellum, to more modern materials.

 European history

 Prints in the Western tradition produced before about 1830 are known as old master prints.
 In Europe, from around 1400 AD woodcut, was used for master prints on paper by using printing techniques developed in the Byzantine and Islamic worlds.
 Michael Wolgemut improved German woodcut from about 1475, and Erhard Reuwich, a Dutchman, was the first to use cross-hatching.
 At the end of the century Albrecht Dürer brought the Western woodcut to a stage that has never been surpassed, increasing the status of the single-leaf woodcut.